markusfisch/TouchClock/README.md

 ![Screenshot](http://markusfisch.github.io/TouchClock/screenshot.png)

-See TouchClockSample for a sample implementation.
+See sample branch and directory for a sample implementation.

 Features
 --------